jthmiller/shell-novice/_episodes/06-script.md

 {: .language-bash}

-The advantage is that this always selects the right files: she doesn't have to remember to exclude the 'Z' files.
+The advantage is that this always selects the right files: and do not have to remember to exclude the 'Z' files.
-The disadvantage is that it *always* selects just those files and it can't run on all files (including the 'Z' files), without editing the script.
+The disadvantage is that it *always* selects just those files and it can't run on all files (including the 'Z' files),without editing the script.

-To be even more reusable and portable, the script can be written to check for command-line arguments, and use `NENE*[AB].txt` if none were provided.
-Of course, this introduces another tradeoff between flexibility and complexity.
+To be even more reusable and portable, the script can be written to check for command-line arguments, and use `NENE*[AB].txt` if none were provided. (if statement) Of course, this introduces another tradeoff between flexibility and complexity.

+In this lesson, we
+- "Wrote a basic shell script that ran on a single file name"
+- "We ran that shell script from the command line with the bash command"
+- "We then added the ability to pass positional arguments to the script with $1 and $2"
+- "Made a script with a flexible number of positional parameters with `$@` and wildcard/glob"
+- "We saved commands and history to text"
+- "And remember to use quotes to carefully expand variables"

+Next would be the final lesson of 'intro to unix'- which is focused on find and grep.
+---